 Cryptos are stored atop the blockchain network, and the private keys to access these digital assets are through a digital wallet.
 Users can send and receive crypto assets through their wallets and track their balance and transaction history.
 Since there is a fixed and often limited supply, digital assets are scarce.
 This holds especially true for Bitcoin, which is a major reason for its extremely high price.

 Tips to avoid crypto scams

 Consumers in the United States reportedly lost over $80 million in crypto scams in the six months leading to March 2021, according to a report by the Federal Trade Commission (FTC).
-The figure represents only the reported losses, and it is likely that the number is much higher.
+The figure represents only the reported losses, and the number is likely much higher.
 Scammers use various tactics, such as fake exchanges, fraudulent ICOs, phishing scams, and Ponzi schemes, to trick users into sending them crypto or providing access to their wallets.
 The easy way to avoid falling prey to such schemes is to maintain adequate security and consistently keep yourself aware of the risks.
 Here are some common sense tips that will keep you safe in crypto markets.

 Never share your wallet’s seed phrase

 The seed phrase stored on your physical or digital wallet is a series of words that allow access to your crypto wallet.
 Never share it with anyone, as scammers can use it to steal your funds.

 Do your research